data-apis/scipy-2023-presentation/paper.rst

-semantics governing array interaction, including type promotion and broadcasting; 3) an interchange protocol for converting array objects originating from different array libraries; 4) a set of required array-aware functions; and 5) optional extensions for specialized APIs and array behavior.
+semantics governing array interaction, including type promotion and broadcasting; 3) an interchange protocol for converting array objects originating from different array libraries; 4) a set of required array-aware functions; and 5) optional extensions for specialized APIs and array behaviors.
 We discuss each of these standardization areas in turn.

 Array Object
 ------------